Discover how to make better business decisions and yield better results, in three simple steps

-Sheet 2: The One Page Benchmarking Report
+Step 2: The One Page Benchmarking Report

 In order to set targets for your one-page plan, don’t resort to plucking figures out of thin air!
 Benchmarking looks at your industry to see how well you are performing compared with others in your market and will highlight strengths and weaknesses within the business, as well allow you to formulate an action plan so that you can clearly see how and where to make improvements.
 At Blue Rocket we use AVN Benchmarking for our clients, so if you want to find out how you measure up against your competition based on real data, get in touch with a member of our team today.

-Sheet 3: One Page Profit Improvement Worksheet
+Step 3: One Page Profit Improvement Worksheet

 The final piece of A4 is for your all-important profit sheet.
 Broken down into sections, this sheet allows you to focus on making incremental improvements to specific areas – simply ‘increasing sales’ is too broad.
 For instance, highlighting that you want to ‘improve cross-selling opportunities’ can be a very simple yet powerful way to improve business.
 Every time you attend a meeting with an existing customer, you should know which services they currently use and identify any additional services you could offer, so that you know what you should be talking to them about.